DerEntinator/BeatBanger-Autoplay/README.md

 If the exe is in the game folder when started it'll figure everything out on its own, if it's not you'll get a folder select where you have to select the game folder manually.

-The Reload button: hooks into the game, gets the memory addresses, loads all available levels and reloads the in-game hotkeys(if you changed them)
+The Reload button: hooks into the game, gets the memory addresses, loads all available levels and reloads the in-game hotkeys(if you changed them)<br>
 The Pause button stops the keyboard input.
 Useful if you want to play yourself for a bit or train a specific part of a level.

 If everything is hooked and loaded you can just start any level in the game and watch it play itself.